drmattpettus/spanish-lemma-frequency-bands/README.md

   url          = {https://github.com/drmattpettus/spanish-lemma-frequency-bands},
   doi          = {[10.5281/zenodo.18625674)}
 }

-nder the MIT License.
+Under the MIT License.
 See the LICENSE file for details.